-This guide describes the setup of a standalone HBase instance running against the local filesystem.
-This is not an appropriate configuration for a production instance of HBase, but will allow you to experiment with HBase.
-This section shows you how to create a table in HBase using the hbase shell CLI, insert rows into the table, perform put and scan operations against the table, enable or disable the table, and start and stop HBase.
+This section describes the setup of a single-node standalone HBase.
+A standalone instance has all HBase daemons - the Master, RegionServers, and ZooKeeper - running in a single JVM persisting to the local filesystem.
+It is our most basic deploy profile.
+We will show you how to create a table in HBase using the hbase shell CLI, insert rows into the table, perform put and scan operations against the table, enable or disable the table, and start and stop HBase.

 Apart from downloading HBase, this procedure should take less than 10 minutes.